Apache Parquet on .NET

 Althought .NET got later in this game, some good solutions already exist.
 For instance take the Azure Data Lake or Azure Data Factory from Microsoft.
 None of them still support Parquet for data processing.

-Recenly myself and Elastacloud have decided to tackle this problem.
-We've creaed a complete solution to this problem in the form of an opensource .NET library.
+Recenly myself and another company I was working with on other projects have decided to tackle this problem.
+I have creaed a complete solution to this problem in the form of an opensource .NET library.
 This is completely amazing as it doesn't have any external dependencies, works both on classic desktop .NET and .NET Core, and almost fully supports Parquet format.

 See GitHub project for more details.